empiricaly/tutorials/guess-correlation-tutorial/README.md

 ## Simple guess the correlation game

-In our paper [The Wisdom of the Network](https://arxiv.org/abs/1805.04766), we developed a web-based experiment that allowed us to identify the role of dynamic networks in fostering an adaptive "wisdom of crowds".
+In our paper [The Wisdom of the Network](https://arxiv.org/abs/1805.04766) paper, we developed a web-based experiment that allowed us to identify the role of dynamic networks in fostering an adaptive "wisdom of crowds".
 Participants (n = 719) from Amazon Mechanical Turk.
 Participants engaged in a sequence of 20 estimation